 Linux phones are basically just small, low-power Linux computers with touchscreens, and modems.
 While most mobile Linux distributions designed for phones feature touch-friendly user interfaces and apps, you can also run desktop applications on a Linux phone.

-- Now you can move a cursor on the screen by dragging your finger across the display.
-This will help you hit tiny icons, menus, or other targets.
-It also makes it possible to interact with drop-down menus and/or items that respond to a hovering cursor that would otherwise be tough to use on a touch-only device.
+Drag your finger across the display and an on-screen cursor will move, allowing you to hit tiny icons, menus, or other targets that might be difficult to tap otherwise.
+The app also makes it possible to interact with drop-down menus and other items that respond to a hovering cursor, many of which can be difficult to navigate using a touch-only device.

 In order to perform other actions you can use:

 - Tap-and-hold to drag a window or other items

 - Double-tap to click-and-drag for selecting text or other items

 You can also switch to Touchpad mode by hitting the volume up key, switch back to touchscreen mode by pressing volume down, and toggle the on-screen keyboard by pressing volume down again.

 CalcProgrammer1 released an early version of Touchpad Emulator in April, 2021, but an update released in October is easier to build and install, adds support for automatic screen rotation, and allows you to use your phone’s screen as a mouse/touchpad when connected to an external display.